seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Both take and give.

 **CRESSIDA**
-I’ll make my match to live,
+I'll make my match to live,
 The kiss you take is better than you give;
 Therefore no kiss.

 **MENELAUS**
-I’ll give you boot, I’ll give you three for one.
+I'll give you boot, I'll give you three for one.

 **CRESSIDA**
-You’re an odd man; give even or give none.
+You're an odd man; give even or give none.

 **MENELAUS**
 An odd man, lady! every man is odd.

 **CRESSIDA**
-No, Paris is not; for you know ’tis true,
+No, Paris is not; for you know 'tis true,
 That you are odd, and he is even with you.

 **MENELAUS**
-You fillip me o’ the head.
+You fillip me o' the head.

 **CRESSIDA**
-No, I’ll be sworn.
+No, I'll be sworn.

 **ULYSSES**
 It were no match, your nail against his horn.